InfernoTsugikuni/LuaDiscordWebhooks/README.md

 # USAGE
-Make sure that you have installed Lua 5.4, you can download it from the official Lua website. https://www.lua.org The following libraries you need to install:
+Make sure that you have installed Lua 5.4, you can download it from the official Lua website. https://www.lua.org You can use the steps below or just open download.bat which will download them, but you need to have git installed.
+The following libraries you need to install:
 LuaSocket - https://github.com/lunarmodules/luasocket
 CJSON - https://github.com/mpx/lua-cjson